revanthkrishnamg/Credit-Model-Datathon-2024/README.md

 - Matplotlib & Seaborn
 - Imbalanced-learn

-## How to Run
-Ensure you have Python installed along with the necessary libraries.
-Clone the repository, navigate to the project directory, and run the Jupyter notebook to replicate the analysis or make new predictions.

 ## Conclusion
-This project exemplifies the power of machine learning in financial decision-making and risk assessment.
-By carefully engineering features and selecting the right model, we can significantly enhance our ability to predict outcomes in the credit industry.
+This project shows how machine learning can help make important decisions like giving out loans.
+By carefully choosing and preparing features, and selecting the right model, we can greatly improve how well we predict outcomes in lending.